mtzaquia/continuum/docs/invalidation.md

 # Invalidate snapshots

 Invalidation returns a bucket to absent state when its established data is no longer valid.
-Continuum supports an explicit local-inclusive reset and application event streams that trigger the same operation automatically.
+Continuum separates forgetting this process's memory from invalidating a snapshot everywhere it can be restored from: `reset()` performs the former, while `InvalidationSignal` always performs the latter.

 ## Choose the reset depth